Open-Data-Product-Initiative/dev/source/includes/_strategy.md

 2. **Track side effects** — monitor unintended positive or negative impacts on other KPIs.
 3. **Highlight cross-department value** — reveal benefits for other business units, strengthening prioritization and funding cases.

+Beyond KPIs, `productStrategy` can include:

+- **objectives** — natural-language statements describing the business outcomes the product supports.
+- **strategicAlignment** — references to corporate initiatives, programs, or policy documents that the product contributes to (e.g., Smart City Vision 2030).

 By embedding both primary and related KPI connections directly into the product specification, `productStrategy` ensures that data products remain technically sound, strategically aligned, and transparent in how they deliver value.

 ## Attributes and options